Ratmir Timashev: Early life and education

+Timashev immigrated to the United States in 1992 to attend the chemical physics program at Ohio State University, graduating with a master's degree in chemical physics in 1996.
+At OSU he worked under the supervision of Dr. Terry Miller, Ohio Eminent Scholar Professor Emeritus, and Dr. George McBane.

 Career

 In 1995, while still a graduate student at OSU, he started his first business with his college roommate, Andrei Baronov.
 The first business established by Timashev was an internet e-commerce start-up.
 With his partner, Baronov, he built an online store to sell computer parts.
 Later in 1996, the two partners created several tools for Windows NT administrators and these tools' sales soon exceeded the revenue from the computer parts' sales, which led Timashev to start a new company, Aelita Software.
 Started in 1997, Aelita Software, was focused on Windows Server systems management and monitoring software.
 Over the next eight years, Aelita grew to $30 million in sales.
 At the beginning of 2004, the company was sold to its prime competitor, Quest Software, for about $115 million.
-Timashev had become a General Manager at Quest Software responsible for the new Windows Enterprise Management business unit.
+Timashev then became a General Manager at Quest Software, overseeing the new Windows Enterprise Management business unit.
 He left Quest Software at the beginning of 2005.

 In late 2005, Timashev realized the potential of virtualization technologies.
 He decided to do something similar to what he and Baronov had done for Windows NT, but for the virtual environment instead.
 In 2006, Timashev started a new company that he named Veeam Software.
 The first Veeam products were designed for managing and monitoring the VMware ESX virtualization platform.
 In 2008 the company released a backup tool called Veeam Backup & Replication.
 The tool soon became Veeam's flagship product and helped the company enter the backup market.

 By the end of 2015, Veeam Software employed more than 1,950 people worldwide and reported $474 million in revenue.

 In 2011, Forbes magazine included Timashev among the top 30 IT businessmen in Russia.
 In 2016 Kommersant listed him in the top 100 Russian Internet millionaires.
 In 2018, Forbes had him as 116th among the 200 richest businessmen in Russia with a fortune of $950 million.

+Personal life and Philanthropy

+Timashev currently resides in Greenwich, Connecticut with his family.

+In 2017, Timashev and his wife, Angela, established the Timashev Family Foundation to support arts education, entrepreneurship, and other causes.

-In 2023, Timashev pledged $110 million to Ohio State University to establish the Center for Software Innovation.
+As part of Timashev's efforts to promote tech entrepreneurship in Ohio, the Foundation pledged $110 million to establish the Center for Software Innovation at the Ohio State University in 2023.